hudsonhrh/hudsonhrh/README.md

 Perpetual Organizations are unique because instead of having people who buy tokens make the decsions you can only get tokens through participation or direct democracy through being a community member.
 Visit the site here: [poa.community](https://poa.community)

+### IDI Volunteer Network
+A community hub for assinging tasjs and desgining on projects and goals for the Inclusive Design Institutes volunteer network

+My Role:
+I am the Lead DAO Designer and Developer.
+I've developed the smart contract protocol and tech stack.
+Currently waiting on front end designs.

 My Role:
 I did everything but 10% of front end, which is currently still under construction.
 This included the system deisgn, subgraph development, smart contract development, governance design.
 I will continue to work on the project longterm.
 Checkout the smart contracts and subgraph!